At the Sweet People Club, our mission is to provide education, support, and community for individuals with prediabetes and type 2, and their families.

 Because knowing you've got it gives you an edge

-So much conflicting information: So you get diagnosed with prediabetes and what happens?
-Your doctor gives you a pamphlet, tell you to lose some weight and sends you off on a search for more information.
+So much conflicting information: So you get diagnosed with prediabetes or type 2 diabetes and what happens?
+Your doctor gives you a pamphlet, tells you to lose some weight and sends you off on a search for more information.
 If you're lucky, you may get a referral to a diabetes prevention program (on average only 5% do.
-Yikes!)
+Yikes!).
+And over 40% of people with type 2 never make it to an diabetes education program.
+(Double yikes!!)

 But more than likely you head to the web and start looking for advice only to be confronted with what seems like one conflicting opinion after another.
 Don't eat fruit, low carb is the only way to go, start taking medications immediately, go paleo, get more B12.